andrewsiah/githubtest/git.md

 git rebase -i HEAD~<num of layers>: Interactive rebase.
 Opens the VIM UI to show which commits to copy.
 pick: In rebase -i, we can pick off (omit) certain commits

+### Pull from Remote Repositories
+git -fetch: Does 2 things.
+1. Downloads the commits that the local repo is missing that the remote repo has
+2. Updates where our remote branches point (eg origin/master)
+IE: It syncs our local repo with the remote repo, by downloading the deltas when comparing remote and local repo.
+BUT: It does **not** change the local state.
+Just merely downloads the differences.
+To change local state, we still need to manually merge/rebase.

+git -pull: A shortcut to above.
+First fetches o/master and merges it with my master.
+It does those two directly with our master and origin/master

+### Pushing to Remote Repositories
+git -push: Pushes our work up to the remote repo

+What if there is diverging history?
+Assume that you pulled work down on monday, made some changes, and was ready to push it on friday.
+But your teamworks made some changes and now your previous history is outdated and there is a *diverged history* between your local repo and the remote repo.
+Git doesn't allow us to push the work up till we have a similar ancestor as that in the remote repo (ie: my local commits = the remote commits), or reverting the remote till it becomes Monday's version (rare, cause you'll be deleting all your friends' work)

+git fetch; git rebase o/master; git push
+To solve it, we first fetch the latest friday version to update our work, we then rebase our solo work on top of the o/master branch, then we push it.

+Or Shortcut: git pull --rebase

+git pull; git push: Or we could use merge instead of rebase.
+Which will have our copy up to the remote repo.